yuweihao/MM-Vet/README.md

 [<a href="https://huggingface.co/spaces/whyu/MM-Vet_Evaluator">Hugging Face Space</a>]
 </p>

+2023/10/24 :fire: :fire: We evaluate GPT-4V on MM-Vet and observe that it achieves 67.7% score, outperforming other methods with large margin (20%).
+However, it still has a large gap to the full mark (100%), indicating the need for efforts to further improve the integrated capabilities of LMMs.
+See [leaderboard](ttps://paperswithcode.com/sota/visual-question-answering-on-mm-vet), [updated paper](https://arxiv.org/abs/2308.02490) and [GPT-4V prediction examples](#gpt-4v-prediction-examples).

-:fire: :fire: We released [MM-Vet leaderbaord](https://paperswithcode.com/sota/visual-question-answering-on-mm-vet) on paperswithcode.com where you can add your model results conveniently.
+2023/10/07 :fire: :fire: We released [MM-Vet leaderbaord](https://paperswithcode.com/sota/visual-question-answering-on-mm-vet) on paperswithcode.com where you can add your model results conveniently.
 Note that date here means model date instead of paper date because some improved model versions are released after the paper.

 In this repo, we offer data and evaluator of MM-Vet, proposed by our paper "[MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities](https://arxiv.org/abs/2308.02490)".